 We have a diverse Local Care Partnership that includes local GPs, Councillors, community health services, Public Health, Adult Social Care and a broad range of Third Sector and community groups.
 We also have partners from the Department of Work and Pensions, Employment Services and Housing.

 We are looking at how we can work better together to provide support to people who have health needs that mean they need to see different health and care professionals at different times.
 We want to make sure we have a joined-up plan to work with people as one big team.
-We also want to make sure that having a health condition doesn’t stop anyone from enjoying life – so as part of this work we look at what is important to people and make sure they are able to access things that interest them and to socialise (in a COVID secure way!).
+We also want to make sure that having a health condition doesn’t stop anyone from enjoying life – so as part of this work, we look at what is important to people and make sure they can access things that interest them and socialise (in a COVID secure way!).

-Developing You starts with a one to one conversation which gives you the chance to decide whether the course is for you.
-At the start, you are supported to think about what you want to get from the course and this is how we judge success.
+Developing You starts with a one to one conversation, which gives you the chance to decide whether the course is for you.
+At the start, you are supported to think about what you want to get from the course, and this is how we judge success.
 You get the chance to meet up with people in a similar position to yourself and can go at your own pace.

-Community Health Equalities Project.
 COVID-19 has highlighted that where we live, where we work, our age, our ethnicity and a host of other factors can affect our health.
-People living in our area have challenges that impact on health which more affluent areas of Leeds do not have.
+People living in our area have challenges that impact health, which more affluent Leeds areas do not have.
 The Community Health Equalities Project is looking at how local health and care workers can start a conversation with local people about the things that have the biggest impact on their physical health and how they feel.
-We want this to be the start of a new way of working together, where local people work with local services to shape support that helps them to live a healthy life.
+We want this to be the start of a new way of working together, where local people work with local services to shape support that helps them live a healthy life.

 How to get involved

-As a relatively new partnership, we are keen to include more partners across the patch, in particular those who can support our current priorities, and community groups.
+We are keen to include more partners across the patch, in particular those who can support our current priorities and community groups.
 If you would like more information or to join us, please contact email@example.com.